mzaoualim/UpWork_Proposals/Machine_learning/loan_approval/readme.md

 * Tune hyperparameters for a tree-based model.
 * Evaluate the model and save the best version.

-## Additionnally, a [Streamlit Web Application](https://loans-approval.streamlit.app/) is provided to allow users to experiment with different inputs.
+## Additionally, a [Streamlit Web Application](https://loans-approval.streamlit.app/) is provided to allow users to experiment with different inputs.
 It displays the corresponding SHAP values along with detailed commentary powered by Gemini AI.